esphome/dashboard/README.md

 ## Development

-Check out this repository, run `npm install` and then run
+Check out this repository, run `npm install --legacy-peer-deps` and then run

 ```
 script/develop